ivanp7/autoconfig-scripts/README.md

 Arch/Artix Linux auto configuration scripts
 --------------------------------------------

+# Rules of application

+0) all scripts are to be run as root

+1) directories and files with numeral prefix come in ascending order

+2) directories and files without numeral prefix come without specified order (except when dependencies exist)

+3) .req.sh scripts are essential regardless of the usecase

+4) .opt.sh scripts are optional and should be picked according to the usecase

+# Contents

-* installation-files
+## installation-files

-Helper files to be used during the installation process.
+Helper scripts to be used during the installation process.

-* 01-postinstall-configuration

-Scripts that perform essential system configuring after installation.

-* 10-general-system-configuration

-Scripts that do general configuration suitable for any system.

-* 11-desktop-server-configuration

-Scripts that do configuration for desktop/server systems.

-* 12-virtual-machine-emulation-configuration

-Scripts that configure virtual machine emulators.

-* 20-graphics-configuration

-Scripts that configure X server, graphics driver and related things.

-* 21-nvidia-configuration

-Scripts that configure NVIDIA driver and related things.

-* 30-user-specific-configuration

-Scripts that do user-specific adjustments.

-* 31-extra-configuration
+## 1-common

+System configuration common to the most usecases.

+## 2-specific

+Variants of customized configuration for specific usecases.

+## extras

-Scripts that don't fall into other cathegories.
+Additional info and resources that don't fall into other categories.

-* extra-software-lists

-Lists of the useful optional software.